 This is more sort of a backup plan.
 Let say if your primary site is up and running then your systems will be automatically shifted towards your primary site of execution.

 If you have an active electricity connection to your apartment and also an inverter connection.
-If you have experienced a power cut then the power supply to all your appliance are diverted and the power supply will come from the inverter.
+If you have experienced a power cut then the power supply to all your appliance is diverted and the power supply will come from the inverter.
 Vice versa.

 As the name suggests this service is all about making sure that your data is always backed up.
-Using Azure Backup services, all your data is in safe hands and there is always a roll out version is available just in case if anything happens.
+Using Azure Backup services, all your data is in safe hands and there is always a roll-out version is available just in case if anything happens.

 1. Azure Virtual machines replicating between different Azure regions

 2. Replication of the site to a secondary site.

 So let us understand what does Site recovery will provide in terms of service.
 The following features will explain us in detail

 By using the Site Recovery service, one can set up and manage a replication failure in the Azure portal.

 So while the Site recovery does it’s an activity, i.e. replicating the application and it’s data.
 The replicated application data is stored in Azure storage.
 During this process, the data is not at all affected.

 2. RPO stands for Recovery Point Objectives